KansasCityWomeninTechnology/angulargirlskc-tool-instructions/version-control/version-control/README.md

 ## Install Git

-Navigate to the next section based on your operating system. \(i.e. PCs will use the Windows instructions and Mac users will use the macOs & Linux instructions.\)
+Navigate to the next section based on your operating system. \(i.e. PCs will use the Windows instructions and Mac users will use the macOS & Linux instructions.\)

 {% page-ref page="git-windows.md" %}